puneetdixit/movie-app/README.md

     These are my credentials and where my database is hosted.

-This server is serving on Google Cloud Platform (GCP) https://movie-app-323508.el.r.appspot.com/ You can test it.
+# Note: This server is deployed on Google Cloud Platform (GCP) https://movie-app-323508.el.r.appspot.com/ You can test it.
 Just replace http://127.0.0.1:5000/ with above url.

-You have are trying to run this on your machine, migrate data to your database using this API http://127.0.0.1:5000/migrate
+You have are trying to run this on your machine, migrate tables to your database using this API http://127.0.0.1:5000/migrate

 1. To view movies, timings, location
     This is a GET method.